alankrantas/microbit-micropython-cookbook/README.md

     sleep(1000)
 ```

 Do not use servos and buzzers at the same time.
-They require different PWM frequencies and would most microcontrollers can only set one frequency accross all pins at a time.
-Also micro
+They require different PWM frequencies and most microcontrollers can only set one frequency accross all pins at a time.

+micro:bit's power output may just enough to power a SG90 mini servo.
+External power supply is recommended.

 ## Value Mapping